jerryword/retrosheet-database/README.md

 # retrosheet-database
-* Some Retrosheet data in an Oracle 18c XE database, auto-provisioned with Vagrant.
+* Retrosheet data in an Oracle 18c XE database, auto-provisioned with Vagrant.
 * Includes all fields produced by cwtools (ver.
 0.8.1).
 * Provides an external table staging area to build schemas tailored to your specific analytic or application requirements.
 ## Instructions